lowleveldesign/debug-recipes/clr-debugging-tips.md

 .loadby sos coreclr  (.NET Core)
 ```

+Windbg Preview should load the SOS extension automatically for .NET Core apps/dumps.
+Check with the `.chain` command if it is there.

-When you have a dump file try using `!analyze -v`.
+If it's not loaded, try using `!analyze -v`.
 On latest windbg versions it should detect a managed application and load the correct SOS version.
 If it does not work, load SOS from your .NET installation and try to download a correct mscordacwks as described [here](http://blogs.microsoft.co.il/blogs/sasha/archive/2012/05/19/obtaining-mscordacwks-dll-for-clr-versions-you-don-t-have.aspx).

 Other issues: